Confusion Follows Trump's Tweeted Threat To Cut Aid To Palestinians

 Nabil Abu Rudeineh, a spokesman for Palestinian President Mahmoud Abbas, told Reuters his government is not opposed to re-entering peace talks, as long as they are on the basis of creating a Palestinian state along the border that existed before Israel captured land in the 1967 war.

 "It used to be the State Department spokesman would have carefully crafted statements, but now people are saying, 'What should I believe?
 Should I believe those officials or should I believe what the president says from his gut?' " said David Makovsky of the Washington Institute for Near East Policy.
-Makovsky, who has tracked Israeli-Palestinian peace efforts for years as a journalist and a former State Department official, says the issue of Jerusalem is so emotional that the White House is going to have to clarify this.
+Makovsky, who has tracked Israeli-Palestinian peace efforts for years as a journalist and former State Department official, says the issue of Jerusalem is so emotional that the White House is going to have to clarify this.

 "Both of these ideas cannot be true at the same time," he said of the December remarks that Jerusalem's boundaries are up for negotiation and this month's tweet that Jerusalem is off the table.
 "What's then to negotiate if you just took Jerusalem off the table?"